Everyone knows what a typical male brain looks like. Click on the image for a larger view.

 Every one of these little blue balls is a thought about something that needs to be done, a decision or a problem that needs to be solved.

-Click here to view larger portion of the brain or here to listen to one with a nifty musical background.
+Click here to view larger portion of the female brain (listen to the nifty musical background).

 A man has only 2 balls and they take up all his thoughts.